coraliegrobel/ada-2021-project-sv4ever/README.md

 We now created two data frames: one for all professional fields and one containing speakers' background information.
 In order to do that, we had to merge _Quotebank_ and _Wikidata_.
 We merged on the `label` for _Wikidata_ and `speaker` in _Quotebank_.

-To be able to avoid the bias of different backgrounds between males and females, we sub-divided our data into 4 professional fields: artists, scientists, economists, and politicians.
+To be able to avoid the bias of different professional backgrounds between males and females, we sub-divided our data into 4 professional fields: artists, scientists, economists, and politicians.
 To achieve the separation, we searched for the speaker’s occupation of each quote with the help of _Wikidata_, then hand-picked fields' professions and returned them in separate pickle files for each field.

 Another dataframe with no condition on profession, containing background information on the speakers, was created, then also saved as a pickle file.